KyleRego/KyleRego.github.io/collections/_software_development_notes/launch-school.markdown

 I didn't complete the very last part of the course since I got a software developer job before I finished.

 Other topics which appear diffusely throughout the course are unit testing and regular expressions.
-At points you will also program an HTTP server in bash, a framework using Rack, and several web applications using Sinatra.
+At points you will also program an HTTP server in Bash, a framework using Rack, and several web applications using Sinatra.
 If your goal is to create web applications with Ruby on Rails, this course will not teach you that directly.
 However, once you have completed most of the back-end portion of this course, learning the basics of Rails will be very easy.

 The course includes a lot of practice problems and exercises that I feel people studying tutorials and Udemy courses are missing.
-Some of them are classics (think sorting algorithms and linked lists) while others ask you to spot subtle logical errors in code snippets.
+Some of them are classics (like sorting algorithms and linked lists) while others ask you to spot subtle logical errors in code snippets.
 A lot of the exercises lead you through creating command line games or other applications.

 One thing to note is you need to pass assessments to progress to the next topic (and the lowest passing grade is like an A-).
 Each assessment is a live coding interview, a written assessment, or a project.
 At certain points in the course, you have to pass more than one of these to continue.
 While I never failed an assessment, they are generally not easy, and people do commonly fail them.
 Sometimes, I found myself as prepared as I possibly could be for an assessment with time to spare, which I used to learn about things like D3, React, and Rails.